 In Kali Linux Terminal:

-service postgreqsl start # if this is the first time you are running metasploit, run the following: msfdb init # start metasploit msfconsole
+service postgreqsl start # if this is the first time you are running metasploit, run the following: msfdb init # start metasploit using msfconsole msfconsole

 Exploitation tools > Metasploit

 This is msfconsole.
-Msfconsole is the main interface to MetaSploit.
-There are GUI interfaces (armitage), and a web interface too (websploit).
-With msfconsole, you can launch exploits, create listeners, configure payloads etc.
+Msfconsole is the main command line interface to MetaSploit.
+There are other interfaces available – GUI interfaces (armitage), and a web interface too (websploit).
+With msfconsole you can launch exploits, create listeners, configure payloads etc.

 MetaSploit has lots of great documentation built in.
 Type help to get a basic list of commands.

-You can run nmap inside msfconsole and save its output into the MetaSploit database.
+You can run nmap from inside msfconsole and save the output into the MetaSploit database.

 db_nmap -v -sV host_or_network_to_scan[eg 192.168.0.0/24]

-This is a handy way to get an initial list of hosts on your network.
-I have some other tips in this linux commands for networking article
+This is a handy way to get an initial list of remote hosts on your network.
+I have some other tips in this linux commands for networking article.

 To show a list of all available port scanners:

-More examples of port-scanning into the MetaSploit database are here:
+More examples of port-scanning remote machines and saving the output into the MetaSploit database are here:

-To list all the hosts found by nmap:
+To list all the remote hosts found by your nmap scan:

 To add these hosts to your list of remote targets

-Once you know what your remote hosts system is (nmap, lynix, maltego, wp-scan, etc) you can pick an exploit to test. rapid7 have an easy way to find exploits.
+Once you have performed an operating system fingerprint (or you have identified the application running on the remote host, eg by imporing nessus results into metasploit) and know what your remote hosts operating system is (using nmap, lynix, maltego, wp-scan, etc) you can pick an exploit to test. rapid7 have an easy way to find exploits.
 There is also a way to search within msfconsole for various exploits:

 search type:exploit search CVE-XXXX-XXXX search cve:2014 search name:wordpress